Last updated: 21 August 2023

-Privacy and the gathering and use of personal information is a worldwide and Australian focus.
+Privacy and the gathering and using personal information is a worldwide and Australian focus.
 The laws are quickly changing and Australian websites are being actively monitored by the Office of the Australian Information Commissioner (OAIC).
 Ensure you understand what is expected of you if you gather customer or website visitor personal information.

 Legal issues covered in this guide